francasino/VMISC/README.md

 # VMISC
-Example of a vendor management supply thourgh SC in solidity
+Example of a vendor management supply through SC in solidity

 The file deployed contains a functional SC written in solidity to simulate a VMI interaction.